pabloherresp/PZ-Server-Save-Manager/README.md

 Decide if backups of files are done before overwriting them.
 1 = true, 0 = false.
 True by default.

 ## 2. How to use
+You can run this script by selecting it and pressing `Enter`, or by doing right click and look for `Run`.

-When prompted to choose an option, write the number you want to do.
+When prompted to choose an option, write the number of the action you wish to do.
 ```
 - OPTIONS -
 . .
 1 to SAVE a new zip file